nlp-uoregon/trankit/README.md

 ```

 #### Basic functions
 Trankit can process inputs which are untokenized (raw) or pretokenized strings, at both sentence and document level.
-A pretokenized input can be a list of strings (i.e., a tokenized sentence) or a list of lists of strings (i.e., a tokenized document with multiple tokenized sentences) are automatically recognized by Trankit.
+A pretokenized input can be a list of strings (i.e., a tokenized sentence) or a list of lists of strings (i.e., a tokenized document with multiple tokenized sentences) which is automatically recognized by Trankit.
 If the input is a sentence, the tag `is_sent` must be set to True.
 ```python
 from trankit import Pipeline